TommyJSanders/Predicting-Software-Defects/README.md

 * The following packages were used: pandas, numpy, matplotlib, scikit-learn, and xgboost.
 * Training times were fast; Logistic Regression and XGBoost trained in seconds, Random Forest took slightly longer due to building 100 decision trees.
-* These models do not have traditional training curves (loss vs epoch)
 * Training was stopped automatically when the models converged.
 For Logistic Regression, `max_iter=1000` was set to ensure convergence.
 * The main difficulty encountered was installing XGBoost on MacOS, which required